 We were honored to become a Virginia Century Farm (as “Crown Orchard Company”).
 The Virginia Century Farm Program recognizes and honors those farms that have been in operation for at least 100 consecutive years, as well as the generations of Virginia farm families whose diligent and dedicated efforts have maintained these farms, provided nourishment to their fellow citizens, and contributed so greatly to the economy of the Commonwealth.

-Chiles Family Orchards goes green.
+Chiles Family Orchards goes solar.

 Also included in these exciting additions was the construction of our pavilion and courtyard space at Chiles Peach Orchard.